maths/moodle-qbank_gitsync/doc/webservicesetup.md

     `git clone https://github.com/maths/moodle-qbank_gitsync.git question/bank/gitsync`
 - The repository will default to the `main` branch but you may need to switch to another branch if you're testing new features (e.g. `dev` for initial beta testing).
 In the gitsync directory e.g. `git checkout dev`.
 - Install the plugin via Moodle.
+- Enable webservices if they are not enabled already.
+(Site administration/General/Advanced features/Enable webservices)
 - Run the setup script in the gitsync cli folder (`yourmoodle/question/bank/gitsync/cli/`) on the Moodle server if you have access:
   - `php webservicesetup.php`
 - Alternatively, perform user set up manually: